somini/Pixelvision2/README.md

 Outstanding issues
 -----
-The SteamVR button is hidden while a solution is found.
-Check out issue [#43](https://github.com/somini/Pixelvision2/issues/43) for discussion
+The SteamVR button is hidden until a solution is found.
+Check out the issue [#43](https://github.com/somini/Pixelvision2/issues/43) for discussion.

 Fonts
 -----